christsven/H.E.A.T/scenarios/estonia/event-timeline-estonia.md

 ## Scenario breakdown

 Estonia is one of the three baltic countries, between Russia and the baltic sea.
-Just to the north east along the Gulf of Finland sits Saint Petersburg, one of Russias largest population and cultural centres.
+Just to the north east along the Gulf of Finland sits Saint Petersburg, Russias second largest population and cultural centres.
 And right at that critical 20km stretch of water to Russia's second largest cargo port and the mostly EU controlled passings into the North Sea sits Ida Viru.